jndiogo/sibila/examples/from_text_to_object/readme.md

 print(out)
 ```

-    {'keypoint_list': ['Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.', 'About 87% of the total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.', "The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago.", 'Humans have lived in Fiji since the second millennium BC—first Austronesians and later Melanesians, with some Polynesian influences.', "In 2014, a democratic election took place, with Bainimarama's FijiFirst party winning 59.2% of the vote."]}
+    {'keypoint_list': ['Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.', "About 87% of Fiji's total population live on the two major islands, Viti Levu and Vanua Levu.", "The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago.", 'Humans have lived in Fiji since the second millennium BC, first Austronesians and later Melanesians, with some Polynesian influences.', "In 2014, a democratic election took place, with Bainimarama's FijiFirst party winning 59.2% of the vote."]}